heruoxin/Clip-Stack/README.md

 ####Unlimited Clips

-📌 Clipping Stack can remember all your clipboard history and recover text after reboot.
+📌 Clip Stack can remember all your clipboard history and recover text after reboot.

 ####Easy to Manage